Cook smarter

 Bench Scraper

-A bench scraper (also called a dough scraper, bench knife, or pastry scraper) is a flat rectangular blade with a handle — one of the cheapest yet most useful tools in any kitchen.
+A bench scraper (also called a dough scraper, bench knife, or pastry scraper) is a flat rectangular blade with a handle.
 It costs a few dollars and does a dozen jobs that no other tool handles as well.

 What a bench scraper does